Canadian teenager Stroll to race for Williams F1 team

-GROVE, England Canadian teenager Lance Stroll will make his Formula One race debut with former world champions Williams next season, the team announced on Thursday.
+GROVE, England (Reuters) - Canadian teenager Lance Stroll will make his Formula One race debut with former world champions Williams next season, the team announced on Thursday.

 Montreal-born Stroll, who celebrated his 18th birthday on Oct.
 29 and has yet to pass his driving test, will be the first Canadian F1 racer since 1997 world champion Jacques Villeneuve, who won his title at Williams and retired in 2006.